Mike-Brennan-1/PowerAutomate/README.md

 ![image](https://github.com/user-attachments/assets/8b1ab824-6fc3-4608-b2eb-deeacb34ebfc)

 >**Note**: If you find your attachments are corrupted or not attached when you receive the email, it is likely due to a malformed array.
-Ensure that the syntax is as specified in the [[#^attachmentarraysyntax|previous step]].
+Ensure that the syntax is as specified in the [previous step](#attachment-array-syntax).

 ## What I learned
 - Within reason, Power Automate will do anything you want it to **if** you force it to.
 It's deceptively flexible at times; dynamic OData queries are a powerful tool, but they get messy fast without proper planning.
 - This was a fun use case for a low-code / no-code tool.
 Having said this, it's funny how "low-code" often translates to "debugging JSON at midnight" when your process logic is complex enough.
 Power Automate's UI can be frustrating at times, in that it allows you to peek the code, but altering it isn't always intuitive or possible.
 At times, I really felt this project would have gone a lot faster if I'd built it entirely in code.
 - Chaining condition blocks together to create the dynamic filter for `audience` worked in my use case, but it's not very scalable.
 If I were to build this again, I would look into more sophisticated mapping.
 - Corrupted attachments are the worst.
-Save yourself two days: use [[#^attachmentarraysyntax|this syntax.]]
+Save yourself two days: use [this syntax](#attachment-array-syntax).

 ## Contact
 Written by Mike Brennan